 Baah.
 110%.
 Really?
 I get it.
 It’s supposed to mean “don’t leave anything on the table”, but we really cannot ask our bodies to give more than 100%.
 Giving 100% is plenty, believe me.
 If you are giving it your all, you don’t need to give more than that.
 The problem is often that we don’t give it our all, but going above and beyond that is simply beyond what we can truly ask our bodies to give.

 Let me step back a minute and tell you another story.
 A few weeks ago, in yet a different spin class, the instructor starting playing this little trick on the class.
 He’d set us up for a sprint of a certain amount time — let’s just say 60 seconds.
 He’d say, “OK, here we go, give it everything you’ve got for 60 seconds!”
 And then at the end of the 60 seconds he’d say, “OK, keep it going class for another 30 seconds if you can!”
 ‘Wait a second’, I thought to myself.
 If I am pacing myself to give 100% for 60 seconds then I can’t go for another 30 seconds.
-That’s DOUBLE the amount of the interval.
-I SHOULDN’T have anything left at the end of the 60 seconds to give if I am giving it my all.
-That well should be dry.
+That’s 50% more than the amount of the interval.
+I SHOULDN’T have anything left at the end of the 60 seconds to give if I had already given it my all.
+That ‘well’ should be dry.
 Tapped out.
 If I can pull another 30 seconds out of that well then I wasn’t pacing myself right in the first place.

 Am I splitting hairs here?
 Perhaps.
 But let’s think about this as a part of a more holistic approach to our lives.
 If we’ve constructed a good training plan for ourselves as athletes then that plan will have us working pretty hard and giving all that we have much of the time.
 There are times that we have to push ourselves and times that we can relax.
 The sum of the parts adds up to 100% — not more than 100%.
 If we’re giving more than 100% then we have a problem.
 Something doesn’t add up.
 Something will have to give.